deasmi/steamdeck-notes/README.md

 - Steam ROM Manager (L)
   - Nice, works well to add any/all emulators and games to Steam
   - I am only adding Emulation Station and a Few emulators as I don't want 4000 SNES games in Steam
-  - I may add Amiga games to steam as they need custom control layout and I have a nice curated set
+  - I may add Amiga games to steam as they need custom control layouts and I have a nice curated set
+- User PATH variable
+  - flatpak makes this 'interesting' and by 'interesting' I mean a right royal pain.
+  - Who wants to type org.gnu.emacs instead of emacs, because that's how you need to call it.